Anthony Rendon: 2016

-Rendon returned to form with a batting line over the course of the 2016 season closely mimicking his 2014 campaign, hitting .270/.348/.450 with 20 home runs.
+Rendon returned to form with a batting line over the course of the 2016 season closely mimicking his 2014 campaign, hitting .270/.348/.450 with 20 home runs and 85 RBIs.
 He avoided spending any time on the disabled list, appearing in all but six regular-season games for the Nationals and exclusively playing third base, with Escobar traded to the Los Angeles Angels of Anaheim during the off-season.

 On September 6, 2016, Rendon hit his first career grand slam off Williams Perez, which provided the Nationals with a winning margin of victory over the division rival Atlanta Braves in the 9–7 contest.

 For his improved performance during the season, Rendon was named the National League Comeback Player of the Year.

 2017

 On April 30, 2017, Rendon went six-for-six with three home runs and 10 RBI in a 23–5 win over the division rival New York Mets.
 He became the 13th major leaguer with 10 or more RBI in one game while setting a Nationals record.
 He became the third player in major league history to attain both six hits and ten RBI in the same game, following Jim Bottomley (1924) and Walker Cooper (1949).

 Despite leading all National League position players in wins above replacement during the first half of the season, Rendon was not selected to participate in the All-Star Game.
 He was one of the options in the "final vote" but lost out to Justin Turner of the Los Angeles Dodgers.
 Despite the All-Star snub, Rendon was named as Player of the Week in the National League on July 17, 2017, for the week abbreviated by the All-Star break.
 It was his first time so honored.
 Rendon hit .636 during the week with three home runs to earn the award.
-In 2017, he batted .301/.403/.533 with 25 home runs.
+In 2017, he batted .301/.403/.533 with 25 home runs and 100 RBI.